 [Heading inserted in Gazette 19 May 1989 p.
 1494.]

-71. Permit required to moor, etc., alongside jetty or buoy
+71. Permit required to moor etc. alongside jetty or buoy

 No person shall moor, fasten, or take any vessel alongside any public jetty or buoy in the port, or cause or permit any vessel to be so moored, fastened, or taken, unless the owner of such vessel shall have first obtained from the Department permission in writing to make use of such public jetty or buoy.